- Matrix and Tensor Factorization

 Mustapha, S, Braytee, A & Ye, L 2017, 'Detection of Surface Cracking in Steel Pipes based on Vibration Data using a Multi-Class Support Vector Machine Classifier', SENSORS AND SMART STRUCTURES TECHNOLOGIES FOR CIVIL, MECHANICAL, AND AEROSPACE SYSTEMS 2017, Conference on Sensors and Smart Structures Technologies for Civil, Mechanical, and Aerospace Systems, SPIE-INT SOC OPTICAL ENGINEERING, Portland, OR.View/Download from: Publisher's site

-Braytee, A, Catchpoole, DR, Kennedy, PJ & Liu, W 2016, 'Balanced Supervised Non-Negative Matrix Factorization for Childhood Leukaemia Patients', CIKM '16 Proceedings of the 25th ACM International on Conference on Information and Knowledge Management, ACM International Conference on Information and Knowledge Management, ACM, Indianapolis, Indiana, USA.View/Download from: UTS OPUS or Publisher's site
+Braytee, A, Catchpoole, DR, Kennedy, PJ & Liu, W 2016, 'Balanced Supervised Non-Negative Matrix Factorization for Childhood Leukaemia Patients', CIKM '16 Proceedings of the 25th ACM International on Conference on Information and Knowledge Management, ACM International Conference on Information and Knowledge Management, ACM, Indianapolis, Indiana, USA.View/Download from: Publisher's site

 Supervised feature extraction methods have received considerable attention in the data mining community due to their capability to improve the classification performance of the unsupervised dimensionality reduction methods.
 With increasing dimensionality, several methods based on supervised feature extraction are proposed to achieve a feature ranking especially on microarray gene expression data.
 This paper proposes a method with twofold objectives: it implements a balanced supervised non-negative matrix factorization (BSNMF) to handle the class imbalance problem in supervised non-negative matrix factorization techniques.
 Furthermore, it proposes an accurate gene ranking method based on our proposed BSNMF for microarray gene expression datasets.
 To the best of our knowledge, this is the first work to handle the class imbalance problem in supervised feature extraction methods.
 This work is part of a Human Genome project at The Children's Hospital at Westmead (TB-CHW), Australia.
 Our experiments indicate that the factorized components using supervised feature extraction approach have more classification capability than the unsupervised one, but it drastically fails at the presence of class imbalance problem.
 Our proposed method outperforms the state-of-the-art methods and shows promise in overcoming this concern.